 In a different web browser window, sign in to your Panorama9 company site as an administrator.

 In the toolbar on the top, click Manage, and then click Extensions.

 In the Settings section, perform the following steps:

 a.
-In Identity provider URL textbox, paste the value of Single Sign-On Service URL, which you have copied from Azure portal.
+In Identity provider URL textbox, paste the value of Login URL, which you have copied from Azure portal.

 b.
 In Certificate fingerprint textbox, paste the Thumbprint value of certificate, which you have copied from Azure portal.

-In order to enable Azure AD users to log into Panorama9, they must be provisioned into Panorama9.
+In order to enable Azure AD users to sign in to Panorama9, they must be provisioned into Panorama9.